Washington, DC has an incredible variety of amazing Black-owned businesses that you can support right now and always.

 - Yoco Confections: Delicious, gourmet sweets.
 This spicy milk chocolate bark looks mouth-watering good!

-Wine, Money, & Fitness
+Education, Money, Wine, & Fitness

 - Vino 301: My coworker Leslie somehow rocks her day job, plus runs this incredible wine tour company.
 Her company offers wine, beer, spirit, and cheese tours in Maryland.
 Check out tour dates here.